ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Resolution is performed by DNS(SEC) resolvers.
 When the resolution is performed outside the home network, the DNS(SEC) Resolver resolves the DS record on the Global DNS and the name associated with the Public Homenet Zone (myhome.example) on the Public Authoritative Servers.

-On the other hand, to provide resilience to the Public Homenet Zone in case of WAN connectivity disruption, the Homenet DNS(SEC) Resolver SHOULD be able to perform the resolution on the Homenet Authoritative Servers.
+In order to provide resilience to the Public Homenet Zone in case of WAN connectivity disruption, the Homenet DNS(SEC) Resolver MUST be able to perform the resolution on the Homenet Authoritative Servers.
 Note that the use of the Homenet resolver enhances privacy since the user on the home network would no longer be leaking interactions with internal services to an external DNS provider and to an on-path observer.
 These servers are not expected to be mentioned in the Public Homenet Zone, nor to be accessible from the Internet.
 As such their information as well as the corresponding signed DS record MAY be provided by the HNA to the Homenet DNS(SEC) Resolvers, e.g., using HNCP {{?RFC7788}} or a by configuring a trust anchor {{?I-D.ietf-dnsop-dnssec-validator-requirements}}.